ttscoff/readwise_to_devonthink/README.md

 token: '░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░'
 # Type to save urls as, :markdown is default and preferred
 # Can also be :bookmark, :archive, or :pdf
-# Highlighting can only be done on :markdown types
+# Highlighting can only be done on :markdown type
 type: :markdown
 # Database name, global is default
 database: 'global'